What is your educational background?

 Growing up my older sister’s dream was to become a doctor, so she went down the path of science and I guess I just followed.
 I also remember always being fascinated with science from high school and I ended up developing a curiosity about chemistry, which has continued up until now.

 From the time I was little my parents always instilled a good work ethic in me which is what I have held on to until now.
 Also, I was brought up in a Christian household, so God has always been a major part of my life.
-This has helped me not to stress too much and to just trust in Him when things get tough.
+This has helped me not to stress too much and to just trust in Him when things get challenging.

 I think visibility would be great.
 Promoting women of colour to go into STEM fields and offering help and mentorship programs would be beneficial.
+I also think providing a community for Africans in STEM to unite would be very useful since there is power in numbers.
+This is why I think Visibility STEM Africa is a great initiative.

 Follow your dream and don’t stop working toward your passion no matter how hard it gets.
 Once you reach your goals, it’s the most fulfilling feeling ever.